Finish your meal with this fun and decadent Chocolate Dessert Cocktail with Bailey’s Irish Cream.

 This cocktail is easy to pull together but still simple and beautiful.
 When I call it a dessert cocktail; I mean it seriously.
 This isn’t an ounce of chocolate liqueur mixed with some vodka; this is more of a chocolate ganache mixed with Baileys and vodka.
 It’s rich and decadent and serves a variety of purposes.

 I did macerate the raspberries in a bit of raspberry liqueur but you don’t have to.
 I made some of my own liqueur recently and, well, you know…had to use it right?

 Anyway…need a cocktail?
 Got you covered.
 Want to make a special Valentine dessert for your sweetie?
 That too.
 Both in one glass?
 Yep, the BEST part!

 So whether celebrating with a loved one; with your best buddies or hey…even alone; treat yourself to this Chocolate Dessert Cocktail with Bailey’s Irish Cream.
 You ARE worth it!
-Happy Valentine’s Day.
-XOXO
+Valentines DAy or any day!